If you're in the market for a new apartment, beware of criminals acting as bogus landlords who may try to rent you a foreclosure.

 - Search the county's property records to see who the owner is.
 If it doesn't match up against the owner renting to you, you know to be extra careful and suspicious.

-- Have the landlord show you a copy of the deed on the property, as awkward as that may be to ask.
+- Have the landlord show you a copy of the deed on the property.

 - Never pay security and first month's rent by cash or money order.
 Pay by check only.
 Crooks most likely won't take a check, because it creates an audit trail and opens up other potential criminal charges for them.